gregoraubrey/100DaysofCode/README.md

 	- I hope that by sticking to this coding journal, amongst other things, I can demonstrate my attitude!

 Today's guest lecture was really useful and I am very grateful that former bootcampers are so generous with their time.

+## Day 121
+*20230718*

+Today I had an interview with an online publishing start-up and created a private repo on GitHub for managing my Obsidian notes.

+- I started the day with an interview which was apparently going to be a 30-minute "informal chat".
+- It ended up being exactly that, and I learned a lot about the company and why they are looking to hire a developer.
+- If I want to try for the next stage, which involves an online tech test, then I will have to learn at least the basics of PHP, as that is the language that has been used to build their codebase thus far.
+- In the interview we talked about the possibility of introducing other languages down the line which certainly sounds interesting.
+- I have a decision to make now as to whether I want to continue with the application process, as I would be the first developer joining a nascent company.
+	- There are pros and cons, namely the potential for quick progression versus the risk of not having a mentor to help guide me.
+- In the afternoon I came across the [Obisidan Git](https://github.com/denolehov/obsidian-git) community plugin for Obsidian.
+	- I made a private repo on GitHub, initialised a repository within my Obsidian vault directory on my PC, and had my notes committed and pushed up in minutes.
+	- It did not seem like much as I was doing it but afterwards I realised that I would have struggled with something as simple as this a couple of months ago, so it really puts things in perspective!

+Today was a really enjoyable day and I was very happy with how the interview went.
+I have to think now about whether I want to pursue this opportunity and move on to the next stage of the application process.